 Hello my friends,

 how are you?
-I hope you are healthy and safe in your homes right now, like most of us here in Italy.
+I hope you are safe in your homes right now, like most of us here in Italy.
 I also hope you can manage this very strange and unique situation in our lives.

 First of all I want to express my gratitude to the many of you that have written and called in the last month to know if we are well and to exchange much needed words of consolation.